jarredbarber/eigen-QP/README.md

 # Eigen-QP #

 A C++ template library for solving small quadradic programs very quickly.
 Based on the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) Linear algebra template library.
+The primary design goal is to be small, fast, and simple.

 Currently supports the following features:
 *   Quadradic programs with only equality constraints